rebecavalverde/help-docs/docs/en/policies/tos-individual.md

 ## 6. Free and Premium Service

-**6.1.** We offer two types of Service, a free service through which users can create, edit, collaborate on and share music scores (the "**Free Service**") and a paid service which users can create a non-limited number of private music scores, print and export unbranded documents (i.e. without Flat mention or any watermark), use our advanced history (commercially called "Smart history") and have the ability to select a MIDI output (the "**Premium Service**" using the product name “Flat Power”).
+**6.1.** We offer two types of Service, a free service through which users can create, edit, collaborate on and share music scores (the "**Free Service**") and a paid service which users can create a non-limited number of private music scores, print and export unbranded documents (i.e. without Flat mention or any watermark), use our advanced history (commercially called "Smart history") and have the ability to select a MIDI output (the "**Premium Service**" using the product name "Flat Power").

 **6.2.** Details of the functionality you are provided with when using the Free Service or the Premium Service are available here [https://flat.io/pricing](https://flat.io/pricing).